The risk of depression after hysterectomy is one of the major consequences that many women are afraid of.

 The incidence of post-hysterectomy depression is quite common.
 In most of the cases, the condition resolves itself within two to four weeks.
 However, if it persists for a longer duration, it can affect the quality of your life.

-Take the following 5 VITAL STEPS to help you cope with your emotions and ease out the symptoms:
+The following 5 VITAL STEPS will help you cope with your emotions.

 #1.
 Take good sleep